-Ms. Teperberg has extensive experience in the cinema industry which enables her to share with the board suggestions about how similarly situated companies effectively assess and undertake business considerations and opportunities.
+Ms. Teperberg has extensive experience in the cinema industry which enables her to share with our Board suggestions about how similarly situated companies effectively assess and undertake business considerations and opportunities.

-Independence of the Board of Directors
+Independence of our Board of Directors

-Our board of directors has determined that Lawrence A. Goodman, David R. Haas, Thomas F. Lesinski, Paula Williams Madison, Scott N. Schneider and Mark Segall, all current directors, qualify as "independent" directors under the rules promulgated by the SEC under the Exchange Act, and by Nasdaq.
-There are no family relationships among any of our executive officers or directors.
+Our Board of Directors has determined that Andrew P. Glaze, Lawrence A. Goodman, David R. Haas, Thomas F. Lesinski, Scott N. Schneider and Mark B. Segall, all current directors or director nominees, qualify as "independent" directors under the rules promulgated by the SEC under the Exchange Act, and by Nasdaq.
+There are no family relationships among any of our executive officers, directors or nominees for director.
+For further detail of related party transactions, refer to "Certain Relationship and Related Party Transactions" located elsewhere in this document.